Fire and rescue services

 Security forces sometimes close roads, including highways.
 Closures can occur without notice.

-Due to the deteriorating security situation, we advise you avoid non-essential travel to and around Ethiopia.
+Due to the dynamic security situation, we advise against road travel outside major cities in Ethiopia.

 Drivers involved in car accidents can face severe punishments, including prison and fines.